maria-hampel/hpc-workspace-v2/README.md

 language level might evolve from c++17 to c++20 if there is reasons.

+ws_list has a dependency to -fopenmp, can be removed from CMakeList.txt if not available.

 ## Dependencies

 source is fetched and build as part of this tool: